prakharmrsl/easypcceo.github.io/pages/budget-pcs/budget-pcs.md

 **Tier 5: Maximum Performance Budget - Intel Core i7-8700k**
 <a target="_blank" href="http://amzn.to/2GT7EH5"><img class="img-middle" alt="i7-8700k" src="/img/cpu/i7-8700k.png" /></a>

-If you have an almost unlimited budget and are looking for maximum performance and extreme capabilities, the expensive Intel Core i7-8700k is a viable option.
+If you have an almost unlimited budget and are looking for maximum performance and extreme capabilities, the expensive [Intel Core i7-8700k](http://amzn.to/2GT7EH5){:target="_blank"} is a viable option.
 This processor can handle any task thrown at it with ease.

 Despite its monstrous performance, it comes with a hefty price tag, coming in around $375.00.
 At a base frequency of 3.7 GHz, the i7-8700k can turbo-boost up to 4.7 GHz.
 Since the processor is unlocked, it can safely be overclocked to almost 5.0 GHz given proper cooling.